 Communication is encouraged at Emler.
 Teachers and deck managers overseeing the lessons are specifically evaluating each child every 4-6 weeks.
 Teachers typically call parents regularly during the semester to give updates on student progress and to answer any questions.

 Yes, Emler strives to provide consistency for your child.
 When you commit to a class, our teachers commit to your student.
 Your child’s teacher will be there for every lesson (barring occasional sick days or preplanned vacation time).
 Not only does the instructor enjoy seeing your student every class, it is an important element in the swim lesson curriculum for the teacher to bond with the student.
-The pandemic has made this more challenging.
-However, we still strive for students to have the same instructor. ( I would argue it’s been better during the pandemic because we have our top of the pile teachers who want as many hours as possible)

 At Emler, 99% of all students learn to swim alone the first semester they are enrolled!
 The award-winning SwimScript curriculum, along with the nurturing, professional teachers, account for such a high success rate.
 The watchful eye of an Emler Manager also helps identify and assist little fishies who struggle to reach their swim level goals.